 However, first-time restaurant owners have a hard time qualifying for a loan for several reasons.
-For one, the common (but false) belief is that restaurants are likely to fail within its first year.
+For one, the common (but false) belief is that restaurants are likely to fail within their first year.
 Another reason is the owner’s lack of management experience.
 But there are other ways to secure financing.
-Here are ways on how to get a loan to start a restaurant:
+Here are ways how to get a loan to start a restaurant:

 1. Make a Business Plan